 - 1 teaspoon vanilla extract

-- In a small bowl, whisk the flour, baking powder, baking soda, and salt.
+- In a small bowl, whisk the flour, baking powder, salt, and baking soda together.
 Set aside.

 - Allow the cake to cool in the pan for 10 minutes.
 Use a knife to separate the sides of the cake from the pan, then invert cake onto a plate.